Viki-coding/community/README.md

 **Frustrations:** Doesn't know anyone in the area, feels isolated, unsure of where to find information about local events.

-**Website Use Case:** Uses the website to discover social events and activities, signs up for email updates, explores different interest groups, relies on the website to feel more connected to the community.
+**Website Use Case:** Uses the website to discover social events and activities, explores different interest groups, relies on the website to feel more connected to the community.

 **Quote:** "I'm new here and want to get involved.
 I hope this website can help me find my place in the community."